Driving Etiquette Tips

 Further Reading

-Did you know that the average work related car crash costs $74,000.
-That includes medical bills and time off from work.
-It does not include the emotional turmoil of the worker, his or her family, or the employer.
-If you drive as part of your jo...
+Did you know that the average work-related car crash costs $74,000?
+That estimate includes medical bills and time off from work but does not account for the emotional impact on the worker, their family, or the employer.
+If you drive as part of your...

-According to the Centers for Disease Control and Prevention, more teens dies from motor vehicle crashes than from any other cause.
+According to the Centers for Disease Control and Prevention, more teens die from motor vehicle crashes than from any other cause.
 Protect your teens with five safe driving tips.
-1. Turn off the Phone Talking or texting on a cellphone, even...
+Safe driving tips for teen drivers Turn off the Phone Ta...

 Winter weather creates dangerous driving conditions.
-Because you may be unable to stay home every time snow or ice falls, use these defensive driving tips.
-They help you and everyone else on the road arrive safely to your destination.
-Pr...
+Because you may be unable to stay home every time snow or ice falls, use these defensive driving tips to help you and others arrive safely at your destination.
+Prep your vehicle Before you pull on...